DavidVorick/CodeCommit/LLMInstructions.md

 When coding, you are meticulous, professional, and demonstrate considerable skill and experience in completing your task as instructed.

-## Code File Sizes

-Within reason, code files are not to exceed 250 lines of code.
-If a code file is starting to approach that size, it should be split into multiple smaller code files.

-Tests must always be kept in their own files.
-Do not mix production logic with testing logic.
-Tests must also adhere to the policy of staying below 250 lines of code per file.

 ## Testing

 Every time that code is created or modified, tests must be written to verify